What to do in Sofia Bulgaria for Affordable Luxury Travel:

 Vitosha pedestrian area is a commercial and retail pedestrian street lined with restaurants, bars and pubs…some of which operate 24 hours a day!

 There are also souvenir stores, local outlets and retail brand stores along the pedestrian street.
-In fact, we popped into a Telnor store on Vitosha and bought a 30 GB sim card for my phone for 25 leva ($14 US) which was plenty of data for our entire month in Bulgaria.
+In fact, we popped into a Telnor store on Vitosha and bought a 30 GB sim card for my phone for 25 leva ($14 US) which was plenty of data for a month in Bulgaria.

 We knew that the Vitosha pedestrian area was where we wanted to stay!

-Our Homestay on Vitosha
+Our Affordable Luxury Homestay in Sofia Bulgaria on Vitosha

 So we chose a homestay flat right on Vitosha.